 Before you can move any inventory or equipment into your warehouse, you need to make sure the space is properly cleaned.
 Various warehouse cleaning services are available who are expert in handling warehouse spaces.
 Also, if you have certain types of inventory—such as medical equipment, food or perishables—you may have to hire companies who can specifically handle that type of project.
 When cleaning a warehouse, make sure that the docking area is also cleaned.
 An unclean docking area will make it difficult for your company to move in the equipment and inventory needed to prep the warehouse space.

 Every workspace is bound by OSHA safety requirements.
 Currently, this government regulatory body has a number of requirements that warehouse owners and operators must adhere to.
+Safety is particularly important considering the fact that nearly three million people experienced nonfatal work-related injuries in 2012.
 Here are some of the areas you should look at while prepping your warehouse.

 - The warehouse space must be well ventilated.